Trolls (film): Sequels

+On April 9, 2020, Timberlake expressed interest in future Trolls films during his Apple Music takeover, saying, "I hope we make, like, seven Trolls movies, because it literally is the gift that keeps on giving".
+On November 22, 2021, it was announced that a third film, titled Trolls Band Together, would be released in theaters on November 17, 2023.
+The film followed Branch and his brothers saving another brother.

 Television specials

-Trolls Holiday is a half-hour television special that aired on November 24, 2017 on NBC.
+Trolls Holiday is a half-hour television special that aired on November 24, 2017, on NBC.
 Poppy realizes that the Bergens have no holidays to celebrate.
 She enlists Branch and their friends (the Snack Pack) to show their best friend Bridget and other Bergens the importance of holidays.
 Most of the original cast (including Kendrick, Timberlake, Deschanel, Mintz-Plasse, Corden, Funches, Nayyar and Dohrn) all reprise their roles from the film.
 The likely-Christmas Special is also directed by Crawford and written by Josh Bycel & Jonathan Fener with music by Jeff Morrow.
 Its soundtrack album that features seven songs was released on October 27, 2017.
 It is now available on Netflix and on DVD by Universal Pictures Home Entertainment.
 The bonus features of the DVD also include one episode of Spirit Riding Free and two of Home: Adventures with Tip & Oh.

 A second special, Trolls: Holiday in Harmony, aired on November 26, 2021.

 Animated series

-A 52-episode animated series based on the film, entitled Trolls: The Beat Goes On! that airs on Netflix premiered on January 19, 2018 and ran for 8 seasons.
+A 52-episode animated series based on the film, entitled Trolls: The Beat Goes On! that airs on Netflix premiered on January 19, 2018, and ran for 8 seasons.
 The show stars Amanda Leighton as Poppy, Skylar Astin as Branch, and Funches who is reprising his role as Cooper, and Dohrn reprising his role as Cloud Guy.

-Following the release of Trolls World Tour, another animated series, titled Trolls: Trollstopia, was released on Peacock and Hulu in 2020.
+Following the release of Trolls World Tour, another animated series, titled Trolls: TrollsTopia, was released on Peacock and Hulu in 2020.